gsobell/dango/README.md

-# dano 🍡
+# danGo 🍡
-dango is a shell wrapper for the ASCII interface of GNU Go, in an attempt to make it more user friendly.
+danGo is a shell wrapper for the ASCII interface of GNU Go, in an attempt to make it more user friendly.

 > **dan•go** [だんご]
 > noun